kadojs/kado/doc/Session.md

 ### SessionStorage.restore(sid)
 * `sid` {string} session id to restore
-* Return {object} either a blank one on non existence or the saved data.
+* Return {object} either a blank one or the saved data.

 *Internal Use*

 ### SessionStorage.saveToDisk()
-* Return {Promise} resolved with session data is written to disk.
+* Return {Promise} resolved with session data disk write completes.

 *Internal Use*